On the unramified Eisenstein spectrum: Introduction

 \subsection{The automorphic form setup}

 While the main idea explored in this paper may be generalized in a multitude of directions, some of its key features are already very interesting in the following most basic situation.
-Further generalizations will be discussed in \cite{KO}, see also Section \ref{s_future} below.
+Further generalizations are discussed in \cites{KO,KO2}, see also Section \ref{s_future} below.

 We denote by $\F$, $\A$, and $\I$ a global field, its adeles, and ideles, respectively.
 We consider a split reductive group over $\F$, which we denote $\La\bG$ because the bulk of our computations will be with the Langlands dual complex reductive group $\bG$.
 On both sides, we denote by the letters $\bA$, $\bB$, and $\bU$ (resp. $\La\bA,\La\bB,\La\bU$) a maximal torus, a Borel subgroup containing it, and its unipotent radical.
 We have